13 Stunning Photo Spots in Regensburg, Germany for Instagram

 11. Schloss St. Emmeram (Romantic Christmas Market at Thurn und Taxis)

 The Romantic Christmas Market at Thurn und Taxis is one of the top photo spots in Regensburg, Germany.
 It’s held at Schloss Thurn und Taxis, which just so happens to be the largest inhabited palace in the world.
-That’s right—people still live there.
 We learned all about Prince Johannes and Princess Gloria and how after the Prince’s death, the family turned a tax crisis into an opportunity by opening parts of the palace to the public.
-Now it’s home to museums, a soup kitchen, and this dreamy Christmas market that feels like something out of a fairytale—but with real bratwurst and mulled wine.
+Now it’s home to museums, a soup kitchen, and this dreamy Christmas market.

 The setting is seriously impressive.
-From the former Benedictine cloister to the stately stables and twinkle-lit courtyards, everything feels steeped in history.
+From the former Benedictine cloister to the twinkle-lit courtyard, everything feels steeped in history.
 Even if you’re not into history, you’ll appreciate the vibe.
 Think traditional craft stalls, flickering torches, cozy fire pits, and local artisans showing off handmade gifts.

 When to Visit: If you’re visiting for the market, go before sunset so you can see it both in daylight and all lit up after dark.
-Trust me—you’ll want photos of both.
+You’ll want photos of both.

 Google Maps Location: Here